 • Boosters/inserts –

 Not a nappy itself, but boosters do just that, they boost the absorbency of a nappy.
-Boosters can be used as the standalone absorbency layer in a pocket nappy, or as an additional absorbency layer for night time use.
+Boosters are used as an additional absorbency layer in pocket nappies, or any other nappy really.
+They are great for adding absorbency for heavy wetters or night time use.

 • Liners –